lemingshen/PolyU-Survival/research/llms/upgrade-to-chatgpt-plus.md

   * Click the upper left icon, which will display your chat history and account profile.
   * Click you profile and click "Upgrade to Plus"
   * Pay with your own credit card (no regional restrictions) bound in your Google Play Store account.
-  * Congratulations! $19.99 will be automatically charged and you can enjoy ChatGPT Plus!
+  * Congratulations! $19.99 will be automatically charged monthly and you can enjoy ChatGPT Plus!